Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity: Thermodynamics

-Figure reveals that the behavior of isothermal curve is similar to Van der Waals fluid.
-And it's necessary to point out that $r_{+}$ in $P$-$v$ graph can't be arbitrarily small because Eq.~\ref{eq2_6} and Eq.~\ref{eq3_12} will bring us a minimum of $r_{+}$ for a fixed temperature $T$:
+The figure reveals that the behavior of isothermal curve is similar to that of Van der Waals fluid.
+And it is necessary to point out that in the $P-v$ graph, $v$ cannot be arbitrarily small, as Eq.~\ref{eq2_7} and Eq.~\ref{eq3_b2} will yield a minimum value of $r_{+}$ for a fixed temperature $T$:

 The critical ratio is